 - Pay stubs showing lost wages

-- Correspondence with insurance companies
+- Letters from insurance companies

 - Photos and notes from the accident

-- Contact information for all involved parties
+- Contact info for all involved parties

 Phoenix Resources for Accident Victims